 50 to 100 g orally

 Nasogastric instillation of activated charcoal is not recommended unless the ingestion is potentially severely toxic and oral administration is not possible.
 Confirmation of accurate placement of the nasogastric tube after airway protection is secured must be ensured.

 If necessary, remove contaminated clothing or jewelry.
 Flush the affected area with water as soon as possible.
 Continue to irrigate until all of the contaminant is removed.

 Remove contact lenses.
 Irrigate immediately with water or saline for at least 15 minutes.
-If the eye is contaminated with solid particles, the eyelid should be completely everted and any solid material removed as quickly as possible whilst continuing to irrigate.
+If the eye is contaminated with solid particles, the eyelid should be completely everted and any solid material removed as quickly as possible while continuing to irrigate the eye.
 A topical anesthetic should be considered for all patients to enable the patient to open the lids sufficiently for effective irrigation.

 If, following irrigation, any of the following are apparent: